T00few2/bot/AI_CHAT_SETUP.md

    - "Show results for 'DZR Team Race'"
    - "Find events matching 'Sunday'"

+9. **get_help_article** - Access knowledge base
+   - "How do I link my ZwiftID?"
+   - "What are the membership options?"

+10. **get_dzr_teams** - Get team information
+    - "Which teams are looking for riders?"
+    - "Show me the ZRL teams"

 ### Conversation Context

 The bot remembers your conversation for **30 minutes** or the **last 20 messages** (whichever comes first).